latex-lsp/texlab-web/src/pages/docs/installation/gettingStarted.md

 # Getting Started

 **TexLab** is a cross-platform implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) for the [LaTeX](https://www.latex-project.org/) typesetting system.
 It aims to produce high quality code completion results by indexing your used packages as you type.

+The server can be used with [any editor that implements the Language Server Protocol](https://microsoft.github.io/language-server-protocol/implementors/tools/).
+You can either install an editor extension that provides an out-of-box experience or download the server binaries and configure your editor manually.
+Please see the [download page](/#download) for all available options.

 ## Requirements